Static vs dynamic payment routing: pros & cons compared

 - Optimisation by fees.
 Corefy can dynamically determine the optimal route based on a transaction fee value.
 The real-time monitoring of fees and currency conversion rates helps to optimise all transactions and ensure the least-cost payment routing.
 Our cost analytics will help you reorganise the flows most optimally.

 - Optimisation by conversions.
-Our platform measures all routes’ performance in real-time to calculate success rates for every route while collecting statistics and providing analytics.
+Our platform measures entire routing paths performance in real-time to calculate success rates for every route while collecting statistics and providing analytics.
 Follow the conversion optimisation strategy by setting the success rate attribute in the routing scheme.

 - Optimisation by balances.
 Automatically allocate a payment or payout request to a single account with a sufficient balance.
 We provide real-time monitoring and tracking of merchant account balances through a single Dashboard to keep you constantly updated on your funds.